VasilGVasilev/InterviewPrep/cmd-and-scripts/PATH.md

+Why we need Paths? -> mainly for accessibility in CLIs.

 You can view your system's PATH by using the `echo` command in the terminal.
 The PATH is stored in an environment variable, also called `PATH`.
 Here's the command:

 ```bash